 What Every Business Should Know about maximizing their brand identity:

 1) Proper branding is critical to your long term success.
-Some think of branding as logo development.
-But in reality, branding is managing the thoughts and feelings of your customers to ensure that they choose you.
-If your desired brand image isn’t what’s really in the minds of your target audience, you’ve got to figure out how to address those gaps.
-Remember – the customer is always right.
+Some think branding is all about their logo.
+But in reality, branding is managing the thoughts and feelings of your customers to ensure they choose you.
+If your desired brand image isn’t what’s in the minds of your target audience, you’ve got to figure out how to address the gaps.

 2) A brand’s visual identity is the overall look of its communications.
-Effective visual brand identity is achieved by the consistent use of particular visual elements to create distinction, such as specific fonts, colors, and graphic elements.
+Effective visual brand identity is achieved by the consistent use of particular visual elements to create distinction, such as fonts, colors, and graphic elements.
 At the core of every brand identity is a brand mark, or logo.
-Working with multiple creative sources typically leads to an inconsistent brand identity.

-3) Your logo is just one part of your overall brand or corporate identity, but obviously a very important part.
+3) Your logo is only one part of your overall brand or corporate identity, but still a very important part.
 Your logo is a symbol, name or trademark that should concisely represent your brand.
-When choosing a logo designer look for: proven success and experience, professionalism, great understanding of brand identity, portfolio, price, and great customer service.
-You should be excited about your logo – you want your customer’s to be!
+You should get excited about your logo – if you’re not, customers won’t be!

 5) Stand for something.
 People want what they can understand and appreciate.
-If you’re trying to be everything to everybody, chances are you’ll attract no one.
+If you’re trying to be everything to everybody, chances are you’ll not attract anyone.
 Better positioning allows you charge more for your services.
-Customers seek out experts, not generalists.
+Remember customers seek out experts, not generalists.

-Treat every function of your company, brand identity and design, to product offerings and sales – as an integral aspect of your brand.
-It all starts with every interaction your business has with customers, vendors, and employees.
-Do it right– you’ll get great ROI!
+Treat every function of your company, brand identity and design, to product offerings and sales – as an integral part of your brand.
+It starts with every interaction your business has with customers, vendors, and employees.
+Do it right and you’ll get a great ROI!